dudeperf3ct/dudeperf3ct.github.io/sensei/charlie_munger.md

 Always invert.

+Every missed chance in life was an opportunity to behave well, to learn something.

 The best way to get what you want in life is to deserve what you want.

 I have been a great actor for so long that I can no longer remember or know what I think about any subject.  ~ Sir Cedric Hardwicke